-- PenSam's shares and credit bonds are monitored to identify controversial tax issues to be considered. - With other institutional investors, PenSam engages with selected multinational companies on tax policies and payments.
+- PenSam's shares and credit bonds are monitored to identify controversial tax issues to be taken into account. - With other institutional investors, PenSam engages with selected multinational companies on tax policies and payments.

 When PenSam invests in unlisted companies, a thorough investigation is made to ensure there is no aggressive tax planning involved.